 St. Anthony’s partners with Vehicles For Charity to auction your vehicle and the proceeds benefit St. Anthony’s.
 You get the tax benefit of the sold amount which can often be greater than the maximum amount the IRS allows for an outright charitable donation.
 Contact Vehicles for Charity to get started.

 Many employers throughout the Bay Area have matching gift programs to encourage employees to support their favorite charities, either in cash donations or volunteer hours.
 These programs can double and sometimes even triple your gift to St. Anthony’s.
 Your Human Resources department can get you started.

 When you make a gift to St. Anthony’s, you are extending a helping hand to those who need it most, bringing hot food, clean clothes, medical care, and so much more to San Franciscans living in poverty.
 Your gift also gives something that can’t be measured in dollars, but is just as invaluable: the gift of hope.

 This winter, we are donating 4,000 pairs of Bombas socks to the ‘Socks in the City’ program at St.Anthony’s Foundation.
-The non-profit organization is located in the infamous Tenderloin district of San Francisco.
-They offer hot meals, medical assistance, free clothing, and more.
+The non-profit organization proviced nutritious meals, medical care, free clothing, job training, and more to people and families.

 When you’re going on a job interview, appearance matters.
 It matters what suit you’re wearing and it matters how you look so you can make a good impression.
 However, for Veterans living in San Francisco, especially those who come to St. Anthony’s, that is not a financial reality.
 2,700 Veterans in San Francisco live below the poverty line.
 With so little money to spend on other necessities (such as food, shelter etc.) items like purchasing new clothing for a job interview are simply not a reality.